Skip to main content

 Annual leave and public holidays

-You may be entitled to public holidays while on leave under the scheme.
-You must not have been absent for more than 13 weeks before the public holiday.
+You may be entitled to public holidays during your leave.
+To qualify, you must not have been absent for more than 13 weeks before the public holiday.

 • a paid day off within a month of the public holiday